 syn.
 Chinese Long Beans, Yard Long Bean, Asparagus Bean

-A fast growing climbing bean with stringless 60 cm long, light green pods with brown seeds.
-The climbing types take longer to come into production, but then produce for a longer period than the bush types.
-The beans have a slightly sweet flavour and crunchy texture; use them steamed, in stir-fries or curries.
-Very nutritious, they are a good source of protein, vitamins A, C, thiamin, riboflavin and minerals.
+'Red Dragon' produces 60 - 70cm long, dark green slender pods with a small red-brown tip; seed is red coloured.
+Highly productive and can be picked for approx. 4 weeks.
+Snake beans are very nutritious and have a slightly sweet flavour and crunchy texture; use them steamed, in stir-fries or curries.
 Snake bean is resistant to Bean Fly and Rust that can make French or runner beans difficult to grow over summer.
 Sow all year round in tropical and frost-free areas.
 Elsewhere sow from spring to early summer.

 syn.
 Goa Bean, Asparagus pea

 Winged bean is a vigorous, tropical climber with mauve-blue flowers and four-angled pods with wavy margins.
 The pods, leaves, flowers and tubers are all edible.
 It is high in protein: the seeds contain 34% protein and 17% oil; the root contains 20% protein.
 If you are growing it for pods, leaves or flowers, grow it on a trellis; a trellis is not needed if you are growing it for the tuberous roots - let it sprawl.
 Of course, you will need to replant annually if you are harvesting the roots.
 The young leaves (top three sets of leaflets on a shoot) are cooked and eaten.
 The flowers taste like sweetish mushrooms.
 It is among the world’s most effective nitrogen-fixers.